DustCar/Unreal-Gaming-Programming-Notes/README.md

 To make the camera not as snappy, you must enable _Camera Lag_ and _Camera Rotation Lag_ in the Details tab of the **Spring Arm component**.

+## Character Meshes
+The main type of mesh that characters will most often use would be a **Skeletal Mesh**.
+These meshes allow designers to connect the mesh to a **Skeleton** asset to be used for animating the characters movements.

+### Skeletons
+A **Skeleton** asset is also good for attaching other Actors/objects to the character via sockets, which makes them also able to be animated or used in some way.
+Anything that is attached to the Skeleton gets placed in a hierarchy similar to scene hierarchy called the **Skeleton Tree**.
+The Skeleton Tree holds two types of children, _Bones_ and _Sockets_.

+#### Setting Sockets
+To setup a Socket for Actor Attachment:
+1. Go to Skeleton Tree of character and find the bone to attach the socket to.
+2. Right-click on the bone and `Add Socket` (Rename if needed)
+3. Go to C++ file, use the function `AttachToComponent()` with the actor you want to attach. i.e. `SimpleActor->AttachToComponent()`
+4. Use `SetOwner()` with the same actor to establish the ownership of the attached actor to the current class you are in.

+Function: `AttachToComponent(USceneComponent* Parent, const FAttachmentTransformRules& AttachmentRules, FName SocketName)`
+- Attaches the Actor to the component with _Socketname_
+- AttachmentRules are transform rules that the Actor would follow and has four preset options: `KeepRelativeTransform`, `KeepWorldTransform`, `SnapToTargetNotIncludingScale`, `SnapToTargetIncludingScale`

+#### Hiding Bones
+Sometimes there will be a moment where you want to hide a Bone that is part of a Skeleton Tree, be it from a preset character or to hide a placeholder.
+One C++ function that can accomplish that is the `HideBoneByName()` function.

+Function: `USkinnedMeshComponent::HideBoneByName(FName BoneName, EPhysBodyOp PhysBodyOption)`
+- a `TEXT()` macro can usually be passed in for _BoneName_
+- `EPhysBodyOp` has three options: `PBO_None`, `PBO_Term`, `PBO_MAX`

 ## Objects via Actors
 ### Creating Objects
 The most common parent class for creating a new object, especially one that will be used in the world, would be the _Actor_ class.
 It is probably best to also create a BP deriving the class so that you can see changes you add to it after closing the editor and re-building the project.